-If your fridge freezer has developed a fault where the fridge is running OK but the freezer has defrosted or is not getting cold enough and it’s in a garage, and the temperature is very cold, it could just be that it isn’t suitable for putting in a garage.
+If your fridge-freezer has developed a fault where the freezer has defrosted, or is not getting cold enough and it’s in a garage, and the temperature is very cold, it could just be that it isn’t suitable for putting in a garage.
 A surprising number of fridge-freezers in the UK end up in a garage or in an outbuilding.
 However, did you know that many are not capable of running properly if the temperature surrounding the appliance drops too low?

 When winter comes, many people find that their freezer starts to defrost.
 However, it’s also possible for unrelated faults to cause the freezer part of a fridge freezer to defrost or not get cold enough, so don’t automatically assume the cause is as described in this article.
 All refrigeration has what’s called a climate class rating, which states the minimum and maximum temperature the appliance is designed to work within.
 I believe the overwhelming majority of consumers have never heard of climate class so surely its the responsibility of retailers to advise customers about it when selling refrigeration?